 - What do you not like to eat?

 Fish, sweet potatoes, brussels spouts, lima beans, lean

 hamburger (fatty hamburger is more than okay), feta cheese,

-chicken or barbeque sauce on pizza, miracle whip, fruit or fruit
+chicken or barbeque sauce on pizza, miracle whip, citrus or citrus

 flavors in chocolate (including bars, chocolate cake and

 chocolate ice cream, excluding chocolate covered cherries and strawberries), rum raisin ice cream, alcohol or alcohol

 flavors in food, liver, eggs fried to crispness .
 Generally I

 prefer meats without sauces on them, with a few exceptions.

 - Why do you give up something every year?